About the course

 Core course in evaluation methods

-This course, taken over two terms, trains students to critically consume and produce evaluation research for social policies and interventions, focusing on randomised controlled trials and quasi-random experimentation.
+This course, taken over two terms, trains students to critically consume and produce evaluation research for social policies and interventions, focusing on multiple methods, including randomised controlled trials and quasi-randomised methods, qualitative evaluation, and systematic reviews.
+The course has a strong focus on ‘open science’ and research transparency.

 You will select one of two available pathways, to be taken over two terms:

-- Social Intervention, covering evidence-based methods to evaluate social interventions, theories underlying interventions, ethical issues, and applying research in practice and policy; or
+- Social Intervention, covering evidence-based methods to evaluate social interventions, theories underlying interventions, ethical issues, and applying research in practice and policy, including the challenges of implementing programmes in the real world; or

-- Policy Evaluation, introducing you to social policy analysis and to different research methods for evaluating policies, eg quasi-experimental designs, natural experiments.
+- Policy Evaluation, introducing you to social policy analysis, policy formation, and the relationship between evidence and policy, and to different research methods for evaluating policies, e.g. quasi- experimental designs, natural experiments.

 You may be able to change your choice of pathway in the first week of the programme.

-You will take two one-term specialist courses from a list of options which may include Children and Families, Prevention of HIV and AIDS, Community Analysis and Intervention, and options offered by the MPhil in Comparative Social Policy such as Comparative Labour Market Policies.
+You will take two one-term specialist courses from a list of options which may include Children and Families, Social Policies and Health Inequalities, Community-level programmes and policies.

 MPhil students may attend advanced methods classes, such as Intermediate Statistics, in their second year.